strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 #notes-app-gateway

-This tutorial is that builds on `notes-app-plain`.
-We introduce the StrongLoop API Gateway to act as an intermediary between the tutorial.
+This tutorial is a continuation of the `notes-app-plain` app from [part 1 of the tutorial](../notes-app-plain).

 - [Overview](#overview)
 - [Setup](#setup)